-The Council undertook sampling of both the discharges from the site and the water quality upstream and downstream of the discharge point and consented mixing zone.
+The Council undertook sampling of both the discharges from the site and the water quality upstream and downstream of the discharge point and mixing zone.

 The piggery discharge was sampled on three occasions, and the samples analysed for conductivity, chloride, turbidity, suspended solids, BOD_5 (total carbonaceous) and temperature.
-The Waiongana Stream, upstream and downstream of the discharge point was sampled on three occasions, and the samples analysed for conductivity, chloride, turbidity, suspended solids, BOD_5 (filtered carbonaceous), ammonia-N, DRP and temperature.
+The Waiongana Stream, upstream and downstream of the discharge point, was sampled on three occasions, and the samples analysed for conductivity, chloride, turbidity, suspended solids, BOD_5 (filtered carbonaceous), ammonia-N, DRP and temperature.

-The locations of the water sampling locations are illustrated in Figure 2.
+The locations of the water sampling locations are illustrated in Figure 11.
 Water quality sampling is generally performed by starting at the upstream monitoring site (WGA000361), followed by the piggery wastewater discharge (PGP002002), then sampling at the downstream monitoring site (WGA000363).
+Wastewater discharge samples are collected from the pond edge as near as possible to the discharge outlet.